mapariel/tarot_confine/README.md

 # Version WS

-This version uses Websockets instead of "bare" sockets.
-One big interest is to be able to use an HTML client.
+This version uses Websockets so that we are able to use an HTML client.

-You can test the client at https://tarot-confine.my-wan.de/
+You can test the client at https://tarot-confine.my-wan.de/   (and the code ``masterplayer`` `if you don't want to play alone)

 Tarot is quite popular in France, that's why the programme, and the explications below, are in French.